-The mystery of genetics was unlocked during mid-nineteenth century by Gregor Mendel.
-He conducted an experiment on pea plants.
-By cultivating the pea plants and observing the pattern of inheritance in stages of generation.
+The mystery of genetics was unlocked during the mid-nineteenth century by Gregor Mendel.
+He conducted an experiment on pea plants by cultivating pea plants and observing the pattern of inheritance in different stages of generation.

-Mendel is the father of genetics.
-The Mendel’s laws are Law of Independent Assortment, Law of Dominance, and Law of Segregation.
+Mendel is the Father of genetics.
+He proposed three laws- Law of Independent Assortment, Law of Dominance, and Law of Segregation.
 These laws came into existence by experiments on pea plants with a variety of traits.

 - Flower position: Axial/terminal

 - Seed colour: Yellow/green

 - Stem height: Tall/dwarf

 He crossed two homozygous individuals, which resulted in heterozygous offspring.
 This was known as the monohybrid cross.

 “A monohybrid cross is the hybrid of two individuals with homozygous genotypes which result in the opposite phenotype for a certain genetic trait.”

 “The cross between two monohybrid traits (TT and tt) is called a Monohybrid Cross.”